zack-bitcoin/amoveo-exchange/docs/installation.md

 1) install amoveo https://github.com/zack-bitcoin/amoveo

-2) install bitcoin core. set prune=551 to save space on your hard drive.

-3) look in the config.erl file.
+2) look in the config.erl file.
 Change cold_bitcoin to a bitcoin address that you control.
 Change cold_veo to a amoveo address that you control.
 This is where the profit from the exchange will go.
 There are many other variables in this file which you might want to customize for your exchange.